PolarityFive/Collatz-Conjecture-Calc/README.md

 Update - December 2025.

 Came back here with actual experience now to optimize the solution.
-It's hilarious looking at my old code back then.
+It's hilarious looking at the old code from back then.